MicrosoftDocs/azure-reference-other/iot-c-reference/iot-c-ref-iothub-client-core-common-h.md

 #### IOTHUB_CLIENT_STATUS

-Enumeration returned by the IoTHubClient_LL_GetSendStatusIoTHubClient_LL_GetSendStatus API to indicate the current sending status of the IoT Hub client.
+Enumeration returned by the [IoTHubClient_LL_GetSendStatus](iot-c-ref-iothub-client-ll-h/iothubclient-ll-getsendstatus.md) API to indicate the current sending status of the IoT Hub client.

 ```C
 enum IOTHUB_CLIENT_STATUS {